bupt-yiwo/VLLM/Two implementations for training Qwen2-VL/readme.md

 python find_lora_module.py
 ```

 For non-trainer-based training, I have only provided the code for full fine-tuning.
 However, to change the training module or use LoRA, you can refer to the files that use the trainer—simply copy and paste as needed.
-If you want to learn more about LoRA, you can refer to the PEFT section in the project **Code implementation of various Hugging Face tools**.
+If you want to learn more about LoRA, you can refer to the PEFT section in the project **Code Implementation of Various Approaches for Model Training**.

 Then, start the training process: